 Emotionally-related health problems

 The fee is £70 for each 50 minute session.
 The fee is the same for the initial assessment session, although this can take longer.
 I charge for missed sessions (to be discussed when we meet).

 I believe counselling and therapy should be broadly available, and I have a few reduced fee morning spaces for people who are out of work, on low incomes or studying full-time.

 Length of sessions

 Therapy sessions are 50 minutes long, apart from the initial assessment session which can take longer.
 Regular sessions are held at the same time each week.

 What happens now

 If you think you'd benefit from counselling or psychotherapy, the first step is to get in touch.
-I will respond within 24 hours to arrange an initial appointment.
+I will then contact you to arrange an initial appointment.
 The initial session will be a two-way process, where we think about what would be most helpful, and whether brief counselling (e.g. 12 sessions) or open-ended psychotherapy would be better for you.
 If after this initial appointment it is easier for you to have sessions via the telephone than face to face online, this is also an option.

 All your contact with me is confidential.
 As a psychodynamic practitioner, I'm in regular supervision and share information with my supervisor.
 Information is not shared with anyone else, unless I believe you are at serious risk to yourself or to others.

-I'm also a member of the BCA, the Birkbeck Counselling Association.
+I'm a member of the BCA, the Birkbeck Counselling Association.